"And the second is like it – ‘You shall love others as yourself.’ There is no other instruction greater than these.” (Mark 12:31)

 In the same way, loving others is an extension of loving the Supreme Being.

-We are each a member of God's familyThis is all about family.
+Are we all members of God's family?This is all about family.
 Being in the same family.
 We are all members of God's family.

 Jesus is attesting that loving others is related to loving the Supreme Being.
 How so?
 Because each of us is related to the Supreme Being.
 We are each a child of God.
 We are each part of God's family.